resty-gwt/resty-gwt/restygwt-website/src/documentation/restygwt-user-guide.md

 REST URL hierarchy.
 Currently only `@PathParam` subresource locators are supported.

 ### JSON Encoding

 Java beans can be sent and received via JSON encoding/decoding.
-Here what the classes declarations look like for the `PizzaOrder` and `OrderConfirmation` in the previous example:
+Here is what the classes declarations look like for the `PizzaOrder` and `OrderConfirmation` in the previous example:

     public class PizzaOrder {